SanushRadalage/SwivelGroupAssignment/README.md

 # SwivelGroupAssignment

 <h2>This project-based on MVVM architecture.
-Within this project, Mainly you can understand the behavior of several API handling dependencies when using MVVM architecture.
+Within this project, Mainly you can understand the behavior of MVVM architecture.
 Also, I use Material Design for UI designing.</h2>

 <h3>Functionalities in the application</h3>
             Splash Screen<br>